Fake News and Ideological Polarization

 In fact, finding a happy medium may be the key to resolving all of this.
 By removing "echo chambers" and "filter bubbles," individuals can facilitate progressive public discussions and increase exposure to political differences.
 In turn, this encourages political diversity and broadens our understanding.

-How Can We Find a Happy Medium?
+How Can We Find a Happy Political Medium?

 To move forward, it is necessary to investigate the factors that contribute to political polarization.
 After all, understanding the source will help us figure out how to stop it.